-On March 28, 2024, the AOC Office of Inspector General (OIG) received a complaint from the AOC's Human Capital Management Division (HCMD) regarding questionable medical documentation submitted by an AOC employee.
+On March 28, 2024, the Architect of the Capitol (AOC) Office of Inspector General (OIG) received a complaint from the AOC's Human Capital Management Division (HCMD) regarding questionable medical documentation submitted by an AOC employee.
 The documentation could not be verified as legitimate.
-HCMD provided the OIG with four purported doctor's notes submitted by the employee to justify several work absences between January 2024 and March 2024.
+HCMD provided OIG with four purported doctor's notes submitted by the employee to justify several work absences between January 2024 and March 2024.
 These notes, allegedly issued by a licensed family physician in Lanham, Maryland, lacked identifiable office or healthcare facility information.